kyma-project/community/concepts/observability-custom-metrics/README.md

 # Custom workload metrics

+The following document presents possible alternatives for a Kyma user to store and analyze custom worload metrics.
+We want to address the following aspects:

+* How easy it is for a Kyma user to enable and adjust worload scrpaing?
+* Can we guarantee monitoring stack stability in case of a user mistake (e.g. which results in cardinality explosion)

 ## Shared Prometheus

 Kyma comes with a pre-installed Prometheus.
 Currently, it is only used for monitoring Kyma components and it is not possible for it to scrape custom workload metrics.